 Facility rental fees, in addition to Special Event Permit fees, will apply for events using City of Bothell parks, opens spaces, and plazas.
-Facility rental fees can be found in the 2022 Park User Fee Schedule as well as the 2022 Fee Schedule.
+Facility rental fees can be found in the 2023 Park User Fee Schedule.

 Carnival/Fair Fire Permit Fee (if applicable)